-There are lots of twists you can add to this one to make it your own but essentially you are looking to add a slice of lemon and a spoonful of honey to boiling water.
+There are many twists you can add to this one to make it your own, but you are essentially looking to add a slice of lemon and a spoonful of honey to boiling water.
 Once this has been mixed well add your Scotch and serve.

 Some people like to add a bit of spice to the mix and with it being Christmas you may have some around to use.
 Clove and cinnamon are especially popular with a Hot Toddy to add a final touch of garnish to your Cocktail.

 Ignore the fancy name.
 What you’re basically doing here is swapping the Gin out of a Negroni and replacing it with Whisky.
 Happy days right?
 For this one, you’ll need to have a bit more of a stocked alcohol cabinet but if you do then this mix is well worth a go.